Christmas with the family

 The Christmas lights trail

 If you want to see every detail of Barcelona's dazzling Christmas lights, the best thing to do is hop on board the Barcelona Christmas Tour.
-As you ride through the streets, past iconic buildings that are all looking their finest for the festive season, you'll learn lots of anecdotes and curious facts about the city and Christmas.
+As you ride through the streets, past iconic buildings that are all festooned for the festive season, you'll learn lots of anecdotes and curious facts about the city and Christmas.

 The Sant Pau lights